garcios/asset-trak-portfolio/README.md

 # Asset Portfolio Tracking

 ## Project Description
-The Stock Portfolio Performance Tracker is a coding project aimed at providing individual investors or traders a way to efficiently monitor their stocks' performance.
+The Asset Portfolio Tracking is a coding project aimed at providing individual investors or traders a way to efficiently monitor their stocks' performance.
 This project uses the Go programming language  its development, ensuring a robust, scalable, and efficient solution.